Nina Cried Power EP

-Nina Cried Power is the fourth extended play (EP) by the Irish musician Hozier.
+Nina Cried Power is the third extended play (EP) by the Irish musician Hozier.
 It was released on 7 September 2018.
 Its lead single "Nina Cried Power" featuring Mavis Staples is inspired by the legacies of artists like Nina Simone, Joni Mitchell, Billie Holiday, James Brown, Bob Dylan, Woody Guthrie, and Staples herself.
-The single was #1 on the Billboard Adult Alternative Songs airplay chart.
+The single was number one on the Billboard Adult Alternative Songs airplay chart.
 The EP was Hozier's first new release since his 2014 self-titled debut album.

 Recording

 Booker T. Jones plays organ on the EP.
 It was produced by Markus Dravs and Rob Kirwan, who produced Hozier's debut.

 Track listing

+Personnel

+Personnel taken from Nina Cried Power EP liner notes.